eric-hedengren/learn-python-tclab/README.md

 [College Course](https://github.com/APMonitor/learn_python)

-The course version represented from [APMonitor](https://github.com/APMonitor/begin_python) is the stable version, but doesn't receive frequent updates.
+The older course repository, represented from [APMonitor](https://github.com/APMonitor/begin_python), is the stable version.

+Unfortunately, it doesn't receive frequent updates to match the newest version of the repository.
 For latest version of the course, use the original repository [BeginnersTCLab](https://github.com/BaconBomber/BeginnersTCLab).